 Other hikes the New York State Park System encourages include:

 - The Artpark Gorge Trail is a relatively easy stroll that runs along the Niagara Escarpment and offers views of the Lewiston-Queenston Bridge.

-- Whirlpool Rapids Trail is one of the tougher stretches of the gorge and will require a bit of “boulder hoping,” stair-climbing, and traversing narrow section.
-But, if you’re up for it, you’ll have up-close views to some of the most powerful and dangerous rapids in the world.
+- Whirlpool Rapids Trail is one of the tougher stretches of the gorge and will require a bit of “boulder hopping,” stair-climbing, and traversing narrow section.
+If you’re up for it, you’ll have up-close views of some of the most powerful and dangerous rapids in the world.

-Here’s the thing, you’ll enjoy any of these hikes.
+*Disclaimer: Here’s the thing, you’ll enjoy any of these hikes.
 Just be sure not to bring your swimming trunks as the speed and strength of the water along the gorge is dangerous and deadly.
-These are rapids and views best enjoyed from land – but definitely worth a visit this summer.
+These are rapids and views best enjoyed from land – but definitely worth a visit.

 When you’re debating how far you want to hike the gorge – 4 miles, 8 miles, 200 meters – try to keep yourself going by thinking of the great food and beer you can enjoy when all is said and done.
 Our recommendation?
-Head to The Griffon Gastropub where you’ll find 50 beers on tap including the Lagunitas Undercover Shutdown, the Heavy Seas Partner #1 Red IPA, and the 42 North Nitro Asylum Porter to name a few.
-They all taste good after a great day of hiking and they go down even smoother with one of Griffon’s Surf N’ Turf Burgers, a burger served under a piece of pan-fried lobster and crab cake.
+Head to The Griffon Gastropub where you’ll find 50 beers on tap and a menu of interesting options including burgers, mac and cheese, and more.
+It all tastes good after a great day of hiking.